-You would probably want to skip woolly textures or soft textures like silk, and go for fabrics like synthetic fabrics or leather.
+You would probably want to skip woolly textures or soft textures like silk, and go for fabrics like synthetics or leather.

-Otherwise, you can consider slipcovers made of cotton, to preserve your sofas and cushions from your cat’s mighty claws.
+Otherwise, you can consider using protective slipcovers to preserve your sofas and cushions against your cat’s mighty claws.

 2. Get A Stable Scratching Post